Quantum Entanglement of Anyonic Charges and Emergent Spacetime Geometry: Entanglement Structure via Mutual Information in a Disordered Potential

 In quantum information theory, mutual information quantifies the total correlations between two separate regions of a quantum system.
 It is defined in terms of entanglement entropy and is particularly well suited for probing non-local entanglement between spatially separated fractional charges, such as those localized on opposite zigzag edges.
 We compute the Hartree-Fock mutual information~\cite{mut_inf2023} between two regions $I$ and $J$, defined as

-Here, $S_{I}$, $S_{J}$, and $S_{I,J}$ denote the entanglement entropy of regions $I$, $J$, and their union $I \cup J$, respectively.
-We define the region \( I \) (\( J \)) as subregions.
-Mutual information depends not only on the distance between regions \( I \) and \( J \), but also on their sizes, reflecting the scale-dependent nature of entanglement.
+Here, $S_{I}$, $S_{J}$, and $S_{I \cup J}$ denote the entanglement entropy of regions $I$, $J$, and their union $I \cup J$, respectively.
+We define the region \( I \) (\( J \)) as sub-regions.
+Mutual information depends not only on the distance between the regions \( I \) and \( J \), but also on their sizes, reflecting the scale-dependent nature of entanglement.
+The definition of the mutual information is valid for both SPT phases and intrinsically topologically ordered phases, independent of whether disorder is present.